Cancer Care Conference

 Dinner is included.
 Although the conference and the dinner are offered at no charge, registration is required.
-Seating is limited and you should pre-register for the conference by October 26th.
+Seating is limited and you should pre-register for the conference.
 Register online by clicking here.

-Zoe Goldberg, MD, Associate Attending Physician, Gastrointestinal and Rockville Centre Medical Oncology Service, Department of Medicine, MSKCC.
-She is a board-certified medical oncologist with expertise in gastrointestinal malignancies, such as colorectal, gastric, and esophageal cancer, and pancreatobiliary cancers.
-Dr. Goldberg is a member of MSK's colorectal, upper GI, and hepatobiliary disease management teams.
+Dr. Goldberg is a board-certified medical oncologist with expertise in gastrointestinal malignancies, such as colorectal, gastric, and esophageal cancer, and pancreatobiliary cancers.
+She is am a member of MSK's colorectal, upper GI, and hepatobiliary disease management teams.

 Although the conference and the dinner are offered at no charge, registration is required.
 Seating is limited and you should pre-register for the conference.

 Register online by clicking here.
 You may also phone in your registration by calling 516-323-3550.
 To register in person, by fax or mail, please visit: www.molloy.edu/ce/registration and then follow the directions.

 A complimentary box dinner consisting of your choice of sandwich (grilled vegetables, roast beef and cheddar, chicken and mozzarella, and tuna fish), along with chips and bottled water will be served from 5:30-6:30 p.m.
 Soda, coffee, tea and cookies will also be available.
 The program will begin at 6:30 p.m.

 If you should have any special dietary requests, such as gluten-free or kosher meals, please notify Cindy Thomas at: 516-323-3554 or email her at: firstname.lastname@example.org by Monday, March 25, 2019.